genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

 _**NOTE:** This is not FreeBSD-specific.
 But anyway, I wrote it down here for future reference._

-This issue is reported several times as below.
+This issue was reported several times as below.
 * [#1210](https://github.com/laurent22/joplin/issues/1210)
 * [#1497](https://github.com/laurent22/joplin/issues/1497)
 * [#1351](https://github.com/laurent22/joplin/issues/1351)